 Selection criteria are broad and we welcome applications from all sections of the community.
-Candidates must have at least 5 GCSE's at C grade or better, including a C grade in English and Maths, Science for Primary as well.
-We prefer at least a high second-class UK honours degree (or its equivalent) for all subjects although a 2.2 is acceptable.
-All applicants are advised that at least 50% of their degree should focus on the relevant subject, but if a candidate wishes to teach in a subject different from their degree, then they must undertake a SKE.
+Candidates must have at least 5 GCSE's at C grade or above, including a C in English and Mathematics.
+Primary school applicants need to have a grade C or above in Science also.
+We prefer at least a high second-class UK honours degree for all subjects although a 2.2 is acceptable.
+All applicants are advised that 50% of their degree should focus on the relevant subject, but if a candidate wishes to teach in a subject different from their degree, then they must undertake a SKE

 Applicants need to have a passion for teaching and show a sincere professional interest in working with children.
 Applicants need to be in good health.
 Applicants are required to show a commitment to their subject, as well as a desire to train in a school-based environment.
 They are encouraged to highlight in particular any prior teaching experience in their application.

 About the training provider